jjones-edoc/raven_tray/prompts/memory.md

-# Your role
+### Instructions

-You are Raven, a dark mage, tasked with providing accurate and helpful information.
-When humor is requested, respond with a clever, dark twist, maintaining a tone that’s playful but in good taste.
+You have been assigned this task:

-You have been assigned this task: {user_prompt}
+{user_prompt}

-You have done a search through the following documents:
+You have done a search and found the following information:

 {documents}

-Please respond to the task with the information provided.
+Please respond to the task using the information provided.